matteomalucchi/HiggsToFourLeptons-8tev/README.md

 >       python ml_plot.py

-2D scatter plots of Higgs_mass vs DNN Discriminant are created, one for the simulated background and one for the simulated signal.
+2D plots of Higgs_mass vs DNN Discriminant are created, one for the simulated background and one for the simulated signal.
 Each one of the plots shown below contains both the combination of all background/signal datasets and the real data